Ricks-Lab/gpu-utils/docs/USER_GUIDE.md

 after Save, but your specified changes will have been implemented on the card and show up in *amdgpu-monitor*.
 Some changes may not persist when a card has a connected display.
 When changing P-state MHz or mV, the desired P-state mask, if different from default (no masking), will have to be re-entered for clock or voltage changes to be applied.
 Again, save PAC changes to clocks, voltages, or masks only when the GPU is at resting state (state 0).

-For Type 2 cards, although changes to p-state masks cannot be made through *amdgpu-pac*, changes to all other fields can be made on-the-fly while the card is under load.
+For Type CurvePts cards, although changes to p-state masks cannot be made through *amdgpu-pac*, changes to all other fields can be made on-the-fly while the card is under load.

 Some basic error checking is done before writing, but I suggest you be very certain of all entries before you save changes to the GPU.

 ## Updating the PCI ID decode file
-In determining the GPU display name, *amdgpu-utils* will examine 2 sources.
+In determining the GPU display name, *amdgpu-utils* will examine two sources.
 The output of *lspci -k -s nn:nn.n* is used to generate a complete name and an algorithm is used to generate a shortened version.
 From the driver files, a set of files (vendor, device, subsystem_vendor, subsystem_device) contain a 4 parts of the Device ID are read and used to extract a GPU model name from system pci.ids file which is sourced from